versatiles-map-animation Svelte Themes

 • Drop pin / arrow / circle / star / outline / icon markers anywhere on the map.

-• Per-annotation editable label, label position (9-way grid: top-left … bottom-right), label distance, label colour, font size.
+• Per-annotation editable label, font (187 SDF fonts bundled by the VersaTiles tile server), label position (9-way grid: top-left … bottom-right), label distance, label colour, label size.

 • Per-annotation halo colour & width for both label text and the icon outline (auto-flipping default for legibility on any basemap).